lulzzz/datalayer/docs/docs/why/it-less-lower-cloud-cost.md

 ![Scale Workers](/images/datalayer/scale-workers.png "Scale Workers")

 First of all, you are free to use AWS normal instances or cheaper Spot requests instances.
-Once you decide to pause, simply set the number of workers to 0 (via the AWS management console or via Kuber Board).
+Once you decide to pause, simply set the number of workers to 0 (via the AWS management console or via Kuber UI).
 You can even stop the master and start it again when you need it as Kuber has assigned a fixed IP address from the available EIP (Elastic IP) pool.

 Bump back the number of worker to the number you want, and by magic, the HDFS file system will reappear just like you left it a few days ago, but this time with brand new virtual machines.
 For you, as a user, you don't see the difference.